Warning: The following article contains spoilers for The Rings of Power season one finale, “Alloyed.”

 We didn’t expect the final The Rings of Power episode to answer every question we had about the show’s ongoing narrative, but we did learn a great deal about the three mysterious white-robed witches.

-We hadn’t expected the final The Rings of Power episode to answer every question we have about this new narrative.
-Even knowing who the Stranger is, and what Sauron has been up to, is enough to quench the thirst of every Tolkienist, but that doesn’t mean we’re particularly looking forward to waiting another two years to learn the truth about some of the other questions that are boggling our nerd brains, the least of which is the identity of the three mysterious white-robed figures who have been giving our brave Harfoot ensemble grief.
+Even knowing who the Stranger is and what Sauron has been up to is enough to quench the thirst of every Tolkienist, but that doesn’t mean we’re particularly looking forward to the long wait for season 2 to learn the truth about some of the other questions that are boggling our nerd brains, the least of which is the identity of the three mysterious white-robed figures who have been giving our brave Harfoot ensemble grief.

-The characters first appeared on the site where the Stranger crashed onto Middle-earth.
+The characters first appeared at the site where the Stranger crashed onto Middle-earth.
 It was obvious that they were tracking him, but to what purpose remained an enigma.
-They then attacked the Harfoots with little to no provocation and set their caravans on fire, confirming that their lot is with the Shadow and not the so-called “good guys.”
+They then attacked the Harfoots with little to no provocation and set their caravans on fire, confirming that their lot was with the Shadow and not the so-called “good guys.”

 In the final episode, the cultists surround the Stranger and proclaim that they’re there to serve him because he’s Lord Sauron.
 According to the finale’s credits, the three mysterious figures are known as the Dweller, the Ascetic, and the Nomad, played by Bridie Sisson, Kali Kopae, and Edith Poor, respectively.

 Not much is known about their origins besides what the show revealed.
 Even consulting Tolkien’s book, you won’t find a mention of them anywhere.
 What we do know is that their leader, the Dweller, was a sorcerer and they worshipped Sauron as the successor to Morgoth, just like Waldreg did.

 But now that we’ve got the official explanation out of the way, let’s get into the juicy speculative side of things.